Princee-21/Senito/README.md

 - Completed
 - Tracked through their lifecycle

-After an action has been taken, feedback can be compared over time to evaluate whether the situation improved.
+Feedback can then be reviewed over time to evaluate whether the situation improved.

 This connects: